cedricbonhomme/cedricbonhomme.org/content/about.md

 This principle is also valid when it comes to my tastes in software development and with hardware.
-My favorite programming languages are Python and OCaml and text editors of choice are Emacs and Kate, depending on the mood.
+My favorite programming languages are Python and OCaml and text editors of choice are Emacs and Kate, depending on the project and my mood.

 ### It's all about open source